cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 * **Hostname** - the name of the Malcolm system used to identify itself on the network
 * **Domain name** - (optional) the name of the local network domain
-* **Root password** – (optional) a password for the privileged root account which is rarely needed; if unspecified, the non-privileged user account will be added to the `sudo` group
+* **Root password** – (optional) a password for the privileged root account, which is rarely needed; if unspecified, the non-privileged user account will be added to the `sudo` group
 * **User name** the name for the non-privileged service account user account under which the Malcolm runs
 * **User password** – a password for the non-privileged user account
 * **Encryption password** – (optional) if the encrypted installation option was selected at boot, the encryption password must be entered every time the system boots